andrewWithAI/talty-digital/memory-bank/decisionLog.md

 - Updated dropdown menus to use the night-400 color for consistency
 - Adjusted the Logo component to use light colors against the dark navbar
 - Ensured all interactive elements maintain proper contrast ratios for accessibility

+## February 26, 2025 - Navbar Animation Optimization

+**Context:**
+The navbar animations were running on every page load and potentially causing performance issues.
+Additionally, the animations could be distracting for returning visitors.

+**Decision:**
+Modify the navbar to remove unnecessary animations or make them only run on first page load.

+**Rationale:**
+- Improved performance by reducing animation overhead
+- Better user experience for returning visitors who don't need to see the same animations repeatedly
+- Maintained essential animations for mobile menu and interactive elements
+- Simplified component structure for better maintainability

+**Implementation:**
+- Replaced motion.header with standard header element using Tailwind transitions
+- Removed initial animation effects from navigation items and logo
+- Maintained mobile menu animations for better UX when opening/closing
+- Added CSS transition classes for smooth height and background changes on scroll
+- Used state tracking to ensure animations only run on first page load
+- Simplified the component structure by removing unnecessary motion components

+## February 26, 2025 - Services Pages Structure

+**Context:**
+The website needed a comprehensive services section with a main page listing all services and individual detail pages for each service.

+**Decision:**
+Create a structured services section with a main services page and six individual service detail pages.

+**Rationale:**
+- Organized structure improves user navigation and content discovery
+- Detailed service pages allow for comprehensive information about each service
+- Consistent layout across service pages creates a cohesive user experience
+- Clear calls-to-action encourage user engagement
+- Breadcrumb navigation improves user orientation within the site

+**Implementation:**
+- Created a main services page (app/services/page.tsx) with a grid layout of all services
+- Developed six individual service detail pages:
+  - Website Creation & Management
+  - Social Media Planning
+  - Website Improvements
+  - AI Solutions
+  - CRM Administration
+  - Branded Images
+- Implemented consistent page structure across all service pages:
+  - Breadcrumb navigation for easy return to services page
+  - Clear header with title and description
+  - Main content section with approach and benefits
+  - Feature grid highlighting key aspects of each service
+  - Call-to-action section encouraging contact
+- Used non-animated ServiceCard components for better performance
+- Ensured responsive design for all viewport sizes